ddmitov/perl-executing-browser/doc/SETTINGS.md

 --------------------------------------------------------------------------------

 ## Application Filename
-The binary file of the browser, ``peb``, ``peb.app``, ``peb.dmg`` or ``peb.exe`` by default, can be renamed with no restrictions or additional adjustments.
+The executable binary file of the browser, ``peb``, ``peb.app``, ``peb.dmg`` or ``peb.exe`` by default, can be renamed with no restrictions or additional adjustments.
 It can take the name of the PEB-based application it is going to run.
 If log files are wanted, they will take the name of the binary file without the filename extension, whatever the name may be.

 ## HTML Page API